Giftbit/currencyapi/docs/quickstart/promotions.md

 You can also use `/dryRun` endpoint when simulating a transaction for a customer.
 This will allow you to provide the customer with a breakdown of what promotions can be used for a given transaction (for example in your checkout summary before processing the transaction).

-### Step 4: Transacting Against Accounts With Promotions
+### Step 4: Transacting

-To create a Transaction against an Account you can use either our client libraries or use our Rest API.
+To create a Transaction against an Account you can use either our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) or use our REST API.
+If using the REST API you can find full endpoint documentation [here](https://giftbitcurrencyapi.docs.apiary.io/#reference/0/transactions).
+Also, be sure to include the metadata if using rule-based promotions.
-TODO - add links to client libaries / REST API reference docs.

 ## Support